Apply Today to our Software Engineering Program & check out our scholarships!

 Step 1

-In your Lite-Brite replit, add this code to the HTML file, inside of the controls section:
+In your Lite-Brite codepen, add this code to the HTML file, inside of the controls section:

 <input type="color" class="color-option color-picker"/>